Library Card Policy:

 - Filming and photography is prohibited on library property unless permission has been granted by the Library Director.

 The Board of Trustees of the Matawan Aberdeen Public Library supports the basic premise that every individual has the right to read what he or she wishes without fear of censure or legal consequences.
-MAPL will protect each user’s right to confidentiality with respect to all information required for registration, information sought or received, and, materials consulted, borrowed, or acquired.
+MAPL will protect each user’s right to confidentiality with respect to all information required for registration, information sought or received, and, materials consulted,

 Exceptions to this policy are provided in N.J.S.A.
 18A:73-43:2: